baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 ```

 Note that a python with version < 3.12 has to be installed for this work.
 This function is called by unit testing.
+This was only tested with Linux and probably does not work with Windows.
+However, you can take the install script [install_ogs.sh](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl/blob/main/test/install_ogs.sh) as an example for installing OpenGeoSys on Windows.
+For more information about the installation of OGS6, see [the OGS6 documentation](https://www.opengeosys.org/docs/).

 ## The principle idea for the creation of a stochastic OGS6 project